 And from the Awakening expansion, you can get a kitten as an inventory item.
 Click it, and Anders the mage coos "Whooo's a pretty kitty?" and similar bits of cuteness overload.

 Touka from Utawarerumono, melts when the weasel... rabbit...
 Nidoran thing that lives with Aruru gets near and does a poor job disguising it.

-In Planescape: Torment the protagonist can find an action figure.
-One dialogue branch regarding the "toy" has the protagonist devolve into an excited little child detailing the adventures of the heroic figure.
-At least one of your sidekicks severely disagrees, after which the action figure "agrees" that he's a jerk.
+In Planescape: Torment the protagonist can find a small model of a modron (a cube-shaped creature) with articulated limbs that move - essentially an action figure.
+One dialogue branch regarding the "toy" has your large, heavily-scarred, tattooed and scary protagonist devolve into an excited little child detailing the adventures of "cube hero".
+At least one of your sidekicks finds it deeply annoying, after which the protagonist and the action figure "agree" that he's a jerk.